jradtilbrook/calendar-app/README.md

 # Calendar Application
-A simple calendar application GUI written in `C`.
-This was originally an assignment from a unit I took as part of my degree.
-The original assignment spec is reproduced in this README.
-There was an initial requirement to use `C-89`, however it seems that due to a recent update, the **GTK 2.0** library no longer complies with the standard.
+A simple calendar application GUI written in `C` using the **GTK+ 2** library.
+This was originally an assignment from a unit I took as part of my B.Eng. degree and this repository is effectively a re-mastering of that work to improve on and add functionality, to squash bugs and to serve as one of many (more to come) projects in my portfolio that I exhibit on GitHub.
+The original assignment specification is paraphrased in this README.

+There was an initial requirement to conform to `C89`, however, since the initial assignment was released (mid 2013), the GTK+ 2 library no longer seems to comply with the C89 standard (or perhaps the non-compliance lies in the `glib` dependency).
+As a result the original compliance is not strictly adhered to and is used as a guide only.
+GTK+ 2 is also scheduled for deprecation soon, so there is an argument to convert the code to **GTK+ 3**.
+This will be considered, along with adding extra wrapper functions to the code to improve functionality.

 ------

 ## To-Do
-1. Check build and package requirements on clean Ubuntu.
+- [ ] Check build and package requirements on clean Ubuntu.
-2. Add license file
+- [ ] Add license file (check with gtk licencing)
+- [ ] Convert makefile to use a *build* directory
+- [ ] Update makefile to handle linkedlist library in separate directory
+- [ ] Find where memory leaks are occurring (within gtk) and fix them
-3. ...
+- [ ] ...

 ------